mlduque/Bot-Analyzer-for-User-Agent-Log-after-sending-bulk-email-campaigns-Python/README.md

 # Bot-Analyzer-for-User-Agent-Log-after-sending-bulk-email-campaigns-Python
 With this Python program/code, you will be able to determine whether the User Agent/logs, after sending bulk campaigns, belong to bots or real users.
 In other words, it allows you to identify if the emails have been opened by a bot or a real user.
+You can use the data from a .csv file.

 ## Usage and Description
 ### Requirements installation